 Medical Community Warns Congress About Politicizing Vaccine Development

-A patient receives an influenza vaccine.
+A patient receives a vaccine.
 (AP Photo/LM Otero)

 WASHINGTON — A congressional committee sought assurances from medical experts Wednesday that the COVID-19 vaccines pharmaceutical companies plan to distribute soon will protect the public from the disease.